chenyiguang8/SimpleWeather/README.md

 * more features will be added in the future...

 ### Known Bugs
-* fail to get the user's current locatioin
+* fail to get the user's current location

 ### Contribution